zerobandwidth-net/android/README.md

 To have an additional configuration that doesn't generate a coverage report, make a copy of the configuration described above, and then remove the **Run Gradle Task** pre-build step.

+### The Library's Base Domain ###

+In November 2018, in a staggering display of derpitude, we missed the renewal notification for the original `zerobandwidth.net` domain, and it was seized by Chinese domain squatters.
+This precipitated an emergency refactor and re-release of the library, which was tracked as issue #58 and released in version 0.3.0, and changed the base domain to `zer0bandwidth.net`, which we will be watching more closely from now on.
+This is one of those "lessons that stick with you", folks — always route the domain registration emails to your primary email account, not the one you use for junk mail.